Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Detailed Threat Model

-We validate semantics preservation through a two-tiered approach: (1) \textbf{Constraint-based Validation} to verify method-specific injection rules, and (2) \textbf{Differential Syntactic Analysis} using Tree-sitter to ensure that perturbations do not introduce new syntax errors compared to the original code.
-This approach is robust to the incomplete nature of function-level datasets (e.g., missing headers) while strictly flagging syntax violations.
+We validate syntax and compilation preservation through a three-tiered approach: (1) \textbf{Constraint-based Validation} to verify method-specific injection rules, (2) \textbf{Differential Syntactic Analysis} using Tree-sitter to ensure perturbations do not introduce new syntax errors compared to the original code (applied on all 5,000 functions), and (3) \textbf{Compilation-based Validation} via \textbf{gcc} on a 1,434-function compilable subset.
+All three tiers certify syntactic and compilation-level preservation only; formal runtime-equivalence would require full execution environments unavailable in function-level datasets.

 \textbf{Tier 1: Constraint-based Validation.} For each attack method, we verify rigorous structural constraints: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Identifier substitution.} (i) Replacement strings must match valid C/C++ identifier patterns (\verb|[A-Za-z_][A-Za-z0-9_]*|); (ii) replacement must be consistent across the scope; (iii) \textbf{Variable Shadowing Check.} We verify that the new identifier does not conflict with existing variables in the local or global scope to prevent logic corruption.